danieldanielecki/FedEx-Test/README.md

 3. `npm run serve` or `ng serve` or if you're using Docker `docker-compose -f "docker-compose.yml" up -d --build`
 4. Visit `localhost:4200` in your preferred browser (please don't use Internet Explorer)

+### Server-Side Rendering (SSR) locally using ng

+1. `git clone https://gitlab.com/danieldanielecki/fedex-test.git` please remember about the default `master` branch.
+The other branches I'm leaving you for investigation
+2. `npm install`
+3. `npm run dev:ssr`
+4. Visit `localhost:4200` in your preferred browser (please don't use Internet Explorer)

+### Server-Side Rendering (SSR) locally using Node

+1. `git clone https://gitlab.com/danieldanielecki/fedex-test.git` please remember about the default `master` branch.
+The other branches I'm leaving you for investigation
+2. `npm install`
+3. `npm run build:ssr`
+4. `npm run serve:ssr`
+5. Visit `localhost:4000` in your preferred browser (please don't use Internet Explorer)

+Disclaimer: the deployed application is takes an advantage of `Cloud Functions for Firebase` to render SSR.

 ## About

 The application generally contains what was required, on top of this there are several additions:

-1. GitFlow, as wrote the `feature` branches I'm leaving only for the reason to show it, in real projects after every merge to the `develop` branch the `feature` branches should be removed.
+1. GitHub Flow-like, as wrote the `feature` branches I'm leaving only for the reason to show it, in real projects after every merge to the `develop` branch the `feature` branches should be removed.
 2. Automated deployment to Firebase, which consits of these (automated) steps:

 - Build